smaclell/smaclell.github.io/_drafts/exterminators-2-focus-and-quality.md

 I want to be an amazing developer so I can solve bigger problems and help more people.
 I don't have it all together and have much to learn, but I am excited to try.

-Fluff -> You are not saying much of anything.
-No meet yet.
-I want to be a better developer

 Inspiration Behind My Goals
 -------------------------------------------------------------------------------